Do these sound like promises you’ve made to yourself?

 Instead, it can develop into a cycle of searching for external things—accomplishments or material objects—to fulfill and complete us.
-There’s always new goals to take the place of those that have already been fulfilled.
+There are always new goals to take the place of those that have already been fulfilled.
 We go for bigger clients, seek larger raises or want to lose 15 pounds instead of five.
 We keep upping the ante.

 Moreover, oftentimes once we reach the place where we thought we’d be happy, there’s new challenges and responsibilities to face.
 Getting a promotion may mean working longer hours, launching a side hustle involves constantly seeking new business and losing weight may incite jealousy among co-workers or mean fewer happy hours and fancy lunches, straining your networking strategy.

 Steps To Overcoming The Most Common Goal-Setting Mistake

 What the arrival fallacy teaches us is that although you may fill your life with ever more ambitious goals and projects, sometimes reaching these heights does not necessarily deliver happiness.
 Yes, as cliché as it sounds, it’s the journey, not the destination that teaches lessons, reveals simple pleasures, brings new people into our lives and instills in us a genuine, internal sense of contentment.

 All this isn’t to say that setting goals or shooting for success in a particular area of your career is a recipe for unhappiness or failure, rather it’s how you allow that goal to dictate the daily mood that can bring you down.

 Striving for self-improvement is essential.
 Here’s how to do it in a healthy way that accelerates success.